Nero: Early reign

 Jürgen Malitz writes that ancient sources do not provide any clear evidence to evaluate the extent of Nero's personal involvement in politics during the first years of his reign.
 He describes the policies that are explicitly attributed to Nero as "well-meant but incompetent notions" like Nero's failed initiative to abolish all taxes in AD 58.
 Scholars generally credit Nero's advisors Burrus and Seneca with the administrative successes of these years.
 Malitz writes that in later years, Nero panicked when he had to make decisions on his own during times of crisis.

 Nevertheless, his early administration ruled to great acclaim.
 A generation later those years were seen in retrospect as an exemplar of good and moderate government and described as Quinquennium Neronis by Trajan.
 Especially well received were fiscal reforms which among others put tax collectors under more strict control by establishing local offices to supervise their activities.
 After the affair of Lucius Pedanius Secundus, who was murdered by a desperate slave, Nero allowed slaves to file complaints about their treatment to the authorities.

+Nero was very popular among commoners.